Wildfire and Fire Safety

 - Plan multiple escape routes from your home and other parts of Malibu that you frequent.
 Los Angeles County Fire Department's Ready!
 Set!
 Go! program can help you plan for evacuations in advance.

 - Pick a location to the North (Valley) and South (West LA/Santa Monica) where family members coming from different areas can reunite.

 - Make sure your disaster supply kit contains appropriate protective clothing for fire conditions.

 - Practice your plan!
-Know what items you can grab in 5 minutes, 30 minutes, 1 hour, and so on.
+Know what items you can grab in five minutes, 30 minutes, one hour, and so on.

 - Use the Red Cross' Fire Safety Checklist in English or Spanish

 - Be sure to regularly test your smoke alarms